ThorsteinSkaug/Project-3/README.md

 --------------------------------------------------------------------------------------------------------------------------------

-It is important to have the follwoing files in your working directory for successfully running the algorithms:
+It is important to have the following files in your working directory for successfully running the algorithms:

 Particle.hpp